Qovery/documentation/website/guides/tutorial/graphql-api-with-hasura.md

 ### Create a new application

-To follow the guide, [you can fork and use our repository][https://github.com/Qovery/hasura.git]
+To follow the guide, <a href="https://github.com/Qovery/hasura.git">you can fork and use our repository</a>

 Use the forked repository (and branch **main**) while creating the application in the repository field: